 This week, Hayley Rosario (Sustainability Research Assistant) continued her review of the open-source Highest Good Food rollout plan.
 Hayley completed the initial rough draft of the 20-person material/task list within the EDITS document.

 Her approach involved curation of information sourced from the Food Infrastructure Rollout document, structuring it in a manner that aligns with the intended web page format.
+This work helps One Community’s mission of common sense eco-management and reinforces our commitment to a better living quality for all people.
 See below for the picture.

 This week, the Transition Food Self-sufficiency Plan UI/UX Web and Graphics development was managed by Shivangi Patel (Graphic Designer), combining her work with the contributions of Rihab Baklouti (Freelance Generalist).
 Shivangi refined the volunteer’s profile image and produced work visuals using Photoshop.